-Likewise, if your elderly family member is hesitant to travel due to their health, seeing a doctor beforehand can take away some of their concerns.
+Likewise, if your elderly family member is hesitant to travel due to their health or mobility issues, seeing a doctor beforehand can take away some of their concerns.

 It can be helpful for you to attend the doctor’s appointment with your loved one.